Learning from Similar Linear Representations: Adaptivity, Minimaxity, and Robustness: Multi-task Learning with Similar Representations

-As we pointed out in Section \ref{subsec: related works}, our setting reduces to the setting in \cite{gu2022robust} when $r = 1$, where they considered a ridge regression by penalizing the angle between different regression coefficients.
+As pointed out in Section \ref{subsec: related works}, our setting reduces to the setting in \cite{gu2024robust} when $r = 1$, where they considered a ridge regression by penalizing the angle between different regression coefficients.
 The main idea of our Algorithm \ref{algo: mtl} resembles their approach, but they only considered the case when the angles between different regression coefficients are in $[0, \pi/2]$.
-Our result shows that multi-task learning helps as long as the subspaces spanned by each coefficient (i.e., the straight line) are similar, where the angles can be either close to $0$ or $\pi$.
-Moreover, surprisingly, it turns out that when $r=1$, the estimators obtained from Step 1 of Algorithm \ref{algo: mtl} already achieve the desired rate, which means we can drop Step 2.
-The detailed results are as follows.
+Our result shows that representation MTL helps as long as the subspaces spanned by each coefficient (i.e., the straight line) are similar, where the angles can be either close to $0$ or $\pi$.
+Moreover, Theorem \ref{thm: mtl step 1 only} shows that when $r$ is a constant, the estimators obtained from Step 1 of Algorithm \ref{algo: mtl} already achieve a desired rate (despite an inflation term in the single-task rate $\sqrt{\frac{p+\log T}{n}}$), which means Step 2 may be omitted.